 Traditional performance management stems from Fredrick Taylor’s 20th-century talent management philosophy.
 It prioritizes efficient output on production lines and is characterized by top-down hierarchies, silos, and static performance management processes.

 Agile performance management is a response to the modern dynamic marketplace that demands adaptability and alignment.
 Using frequent appraisals, check-ins and 360 feedback, it promotes efficiency by enabling flexibility, autonomy and ownership, all attributes desired in today’s world.

 The tenets of traditional performance management don’t fare well in our fast-changing world:

 - An appraisal at the start of the year aims to disseminate organizational goals, share expectations, communicate an employee’s past performance, and understand their career aspirations.
-This is often expressed in a personal development plan detailing employee objectives for the coming year.
+This is often expressed in a personal employee development plan and documented using employee performance management software to detail employee objectives for the coming year.
 Squeezing all this into a single session is challenging.
 Quite often, it reduces the annual performance review into a “tick-the-box” exercise for managers and staff

 - An end-of-year review.
 Rigid goals and objectives that are set at the start of the year and measured at the end leave no opportunity for course corrections and critical feedback.

 - Feedback is provided long after an event occurs.
 Any improvement requires feedback that is timely and relevant.
 Retaining or “bottling up” feedback for presentation long after an event occurs is ineffective and generates anxiety for both the managers and staff.